Skip to content

 Histogram chart

-Basic data visualization rules are described in the Chart principles.
+Basic data visualization rules are described in the D3 chart.

 Description

-• Always start the Y-axis from zero.
+• Start the Y-axis at zero.

 TIP

-• Histogram chart are used to display distribution of datasets: how often values fall into quantitative ranges.
+• Histogram chart are used to display distribution of data sets: how often values fall into quantitative ranges.

-• Bar chart displays the distribution of datasets by quality categories for comparison.
+• Bar chart displays the distribution of data sets by quality categories for comparison.

 Histograms are used to show distributions of variables while bar charts are used to compare variables, source.
+For example, we want to compare revenues of five companies.
+In this case, use Bar chart.

 If we want to compare the number of companies that earn from 0 to 10,000; from 10,000 to 20,000; from 20,000 to 30,000, etc., then we should use the histogram chart.